beporter/phpunit-coverage-tutorial/README.md

 1. Open the coverage report index `coverage/index.html` in your browser. _(On a Mac, type `open coverage/index.html` in your Terminal.)_
 	* In your browser, click on the `SampleClass.php` link to see detailed coverage for that class.
 	* _(You can keep this window open from now on, and just refresh the page after running `./phpunit-runner.sh`.)_
+	* _([Here is an example](http://beporter.github.io/phpunit-coverage-tutorial/coverage/SampleClass.php.html) of the initial coverage report in case you are just poking around this project and not actually following around at home.)_
 	* The coverage seems pretty good in spite of those skipped tests!
 We're only missing one line of code in `fib()`.
 Except there's an issue here...
 	* If you hover your mouse over any of the green "covered" lines of code, you'll see the names of the tests that executed that line.
 	* In this case, all of our lines are covered by `testPrintFibSequence()`. **Uh oh**, that means our code coverage of `fib()` and `aryToStr()` is based on incidental calls from `printFibSequence()`.